Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Extended List of Reviewed Papers

 \cite{p108_chen2022training} trains a language model that takes free text from electronic medical records and classifies a patient's disease into one of the International Classification of Diseases (ICD-10) codes.
 They showed explanations for the predictions by highlighting input words via a label attention architecture.
 FL is realized via Flower \cite{beutel2020flower} to integrate training data from 3 different sites while keeping data privacy.

 \cite{p209_raza2023anofed} introduces AnoFed, a framework integrating transformer-based Autoencoders (AEs) and Variational Autoencoders (VAEs) with Support Vector Data Description (SVDD) in a federated environment, specifically for ECG anomaly detection, optimizing computational efficiency.
 A combined design of the VAE/AE and SVDD incorporates kernel density estimation for adaptive anomaly detection.
-Moreover, it includes an module which explains the anomaly detection output by identifying key segments of the ECG signal that show the maximum reconstruction loss.
+Moreover, it includes a module that explains the anomaly detection output by identifying key segments of the ECG signal that show the maximum reconstruction loss.

-\cite{p34_razaa2022ecg} presents an ECG-based arrhythmia classification framework which trains convolutional DNNs via FL, and includes an XAI module computing activation mappings in the ECG signal by means of GradCAM.
+\cite{p34_razaa2022ecg} presents an ECG-based arrhythmia classification framework that trains convolutional DNNs via FL and includes an XAI module computing activation mappings in the ECG signal utilizing GradCAM.
 The framework addresses data availability, privacy, and interpretability challenges.

 \cite{p205rahman2021secure} proposes a framework for FL in connected medical devices with blockchain integration for safe model parameter exchange.
 That framework is showcased by a hybrid implementation of actual hardware nodes and simulated distribution of publicly available datasets in many use cases.
-Explanations are shown in two cases, however the results and impact of FL are not discussed.
+Explanations are shown in two cases, however, the results and impact of FL are not discussed.

-\subsection{Papers combining FL and interpretable models: methodological contributions}
+\subsection{Papers combining FL and Interpretable Models: Methodological Contributions}

 \cite{p25_polato2022boosting} proposes an FL algorithm that builds federated classification models without relying on gradient descent-based methods.
-Therefore, the class of algorithms that can be learned via FL is not restricted to models whose output is differentiable with respect to the model parameters.
-Based on AdaBoost~\cite{ying2013advance}, it effectively combines gradient-free classifiers which may be learned independently by the FL clients.
+Therefore, the class of algorithms that can be learned via FL is not restricted to models whose output is differentiable concerning the model parameters.
+Based on AdaBoost~\cite{ying2013advance}, it effectively combines gradient-free classifiers, which may be learned independently by the FL clients.

 \cite{p14_barcena2022approach} trains a fuzzy rule-based system (FRBS) \cite{zhu2021horizontal} in federation via a one-shot communication scheme where each data silo computes their own FRBS and the individual models are merged by the central server.
-The proposed FRBS uses a maximum-matching inference rule so the inferred regression function is piecewise linear, which is inherently explainable.
+The proposed FRBS uses a maximum-matching inference rule, so the inferred regression function is piecewise linear, which is inherently explainable.